COS301-SE-2020/Watchdog-API/README.md

 The Integration Response tab controls the HTTP response headers, the mapping of the responses (the JSON body and its content) as well as the output passthrough.
 The Method Response tab lists all the known responses that the route can generate (such as 200 for OK or 500 for Internal Server Error) and will provide the appropriate response based on the results of the request's processing.

-### How to Use

-The API Gateway, once deployed, will use request URLs which can be accessed and requested in the browser to call that route and its functions and provide a response to the client.
-These URLs can either be used in a browser address bar (with the appropriate query strings for GET and DELETE requests), used in Postman (a third party application) for POST and UPDATE requests and their request bodies or as a cURL.

-### Additionally...

-There are authorisation mechanisms on each route (enforced by AWS Cognito and authorised user pools) that will check on each API call that the address making the API call is of a valid and verified user.
+Additionally, There are authorisation mechanisms on each route (enforced by AWS Cognito and authorised user pools) that will check on each API call that the address making the API call is of a valid and verified user.
 There are resource policies written in the API Gateway configuration detailing the permissions that developers of the Watchdog system had and accesses to data and services, as well as the permissions that entail the API Gateway itself.

-### Build Instructions:

-**Prerequisites**:
-- AWS Cli
-- AWS SAM Cli
-- Bash
-- Jupyter Notebook
-- A Watchdog Security System Account

-1. Clone this repo
-2. Change into the 'watchdog-api' directory ```cd watchdog-api```
-3. Execute ```sam local start-api```
-4. Use the provided Jupyter Notebook to access the API

 ##### Usage in Python